-- Your doctor will perform the ultrasound which will take about 15 to 20 minutes. - You will be taken to the procedure room, where you will lie and undress from the waist down. - You will be covered with a drape. - Your doctor may do a digital rectal exam (DRE). - o This involves inserting a gloved, lubricated finger into the rectum to feel the prostate and check for anything abnormal. - An ultrasound probe will then be used to scan the prostate and create a picture of it on a monitor. - o The ultrasound probe is the size of a finger and is inserted into the rectum and placed near the prostate.
+- You will be taken to the procedure room, where you will lie and undress from the waist down. - You will be covered with a drape. - Your doctor may do a digital rectal exam (DRE). - This involves inserting a gloved, lubricated finger into the rectum to feel the prostate and check for anything abnormal. - A transrectal ultrasound probe will be used to scan the prostate and create a picture of it on a monitor. - The ultrasound probe is the size of a finger and is inserted into the rectum and placed near the prostate.
 This helps to clearly see and measure the size of the prostate. - Try to relax during the procedure to help reduce any discomfort.